Man without arms or legs swims frigid Bering Strait

 The water was very cold, about 4 degrees Celsius, or 39 degrees Fahrenheit, he said.
 "He basically put on a couple of wetsuits instead of just one," Gaviard said.

-The water was very choppy, with swells of 6 to 8 feet (1.8-2.4 m), Gaviard said, and heavy fog made navigation difficult for Croizon, his swimming partner and the four vessels escorting them.
+The water was very choppy, with swells of 6 to 8 feet, Gaviard said, and heavy fog made navigation difficult for Croizon, his swimming partner and the four vessels escorting them.

 "You could see that we were going in a zigzag," Gaviard said